AbYahaya/RatifyV1/README.md

 Donation Tracking: Donors can track their contributions and campaign progress in real-time.

-Automated Refunds: Donors can claim refunds easily if campaigns do not reach their goals.
+Automated Refunds: Donors claim refunds easily if campaigns do not reach their goals.

 Creator Withdrawals: Campaign creators can withdraw funds once goals are met.